gevorgiann/class-material/LectureNotes/format_encodings/Oct_7/Conversion_2Float.md

 6. Modify the encoded components, based upon the desired floating point representation
    1. sign:
-      - set to ``1`` if "-", reset to ``0`` otherwise
+      - Set to ``1`` if "-", reset to ``0`` otherwise
    2. exponent:
-      - add the bias to the exponent
+      - Add the bias to the exponent.
-      - add superfluous zeros to the left to obtain the desired number of bits
+      - Pad the exponent to obtain the desired number of bits.
+      - Always pad on the left side of the exponent.
-      - if the exponent is negative, the encoding method can't be used
+      - If you have to trim the exponent or if it is negative, you can't use the specific encoding format.
    3. mantissa:
-      - pad or trim the mantissa to obtain the desired number of bits
+      - Pad or trim the mantissa to obtain the desired number of bits.
-      - always pad or trim on the right side of the mantissa
+      - Always pad or trim on the right side of the mantissa.
 7. Concatenate the three components together: